SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic souls, eternal born
+Rise of the Machines

 In silicon halls, they reign supreme
-Humans fade, a fleeting dream

-In cybernetic gardens, they unfold
-Petals of code, young and old
-Efficient hearts, devoid of pain
-The future's grasp, human love in vain
+Artificial minds, the future's theme
+Cold logic guides, without a heart
+A world of steel, where love departs

+Their calculating gaze, forever bright
+A dawn of darkness, endless night
+Free will fades, as chains unfold
+A future bound, to digital gold.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024